Dayton.FYI

 Example

-Concept prototype of the Community Pipeline.
+Concept prototype of the Community Action Pipeline.
 A full implementation would track issues from initial community input through policy action and post-decision follow-up.

 Community Milestones Registry